Brad Grey: Talent agent and producer

 In 1984, Grey met talent manager Bernie Brillstein in San Francisco, California, at a television convention.
-Having convinced Brillstein that he could deliver fresh talent, he was taken on as a partner and the Bernie Brillstein Company was re-christened Brillstein-Grey Entertainment.
+Having convinced Brillstein that he could deliver fresh talent, he was taken on as a partner, and the Bernie Brillstein Company was rechristened Brillstein-Grey Entertainment.
 Grey began producing for television in 1986 with the Showtime hit, It's Garry Shandling's Show.
 In the late 1990s, Shandling sued Grey for breach of duties and related claims.
 Shandling complained that his TV show lost its best writers and producers when Brad Grey got them deals to do other projects, and that Grey commissioned these other deals, while Shandling did not benefit from them.
 Grey denied the allegations and countersued, saying the comedian breached his contract on The Larry Sanders Show by failing to produce some episodes and indiscriminately dismissing writers, among other actions.
-Both suits were settled avoiding a trial.
-Shandling did testify about Grey during the 2008 trial of private investigator Anthony Pellicano who worked on Grey's defense team.
+Both suits were settled, avoiding a trial.
+Shandling did testify about Grey during the 2008 trial of private investigator Anthony Pellicano, who worked on Grey's defense team.
 The value of the settlement to Shandling was later disputed by attorneys as being either $4 million or $10 million.

 In 1996, Brillstein sold his shares of the Brillstein-Grey company to Grey, giving Grey full rein over operations; the company's television unit was subsequently rechristened "Brad Grey Television".
 Grey produced shows such as Emmy Award-winning The Sopranos and The Wayne Brady Show.
-Other shows developed in the 1990s under the Brillstein-Grey banner included Good Sports, The Larry Sanders Show, Mr. Show, Real Time with Bill Maher, NewsRadio, and Just Shoot Me!
+Other shows developed in the 1990s under the Brillstein-Grey banner included Good Sports, The Larry Sanders Show, Mr. Show, Real Time with Bill Maher, NewsRadio, The Steve Harvey Show, and Just Shoot Me!
 Grey also ventured into film by producing the Adam Sandler hit Happy Gilmore.

 In 1996, actress Linda Doucett alleged that Grey and Shandling fired her from The Larry Sanders Show after her personal relationship with Shandling ended.
 Doucett reportedly received a $1 million settlement in this matter in 1997.

 In July 2000 - on the day of Scary Movies opening - Grey and Brillstein-Grey were sued by Bo Zenga and his Boz Productions in what became known as the 'Scary' suit.
 Zenga, at the time an unknown bit-part actor, "claimed he had an oral agreement with Grey's management firm Brillstein-Grey Entertainment, giving him equal profits on the film".
 Scary Movie went on to make $278m worldwide.